timescale/docs/timescaledb/getting-started/create-cagg.md

 Continuous aggregates are actually a special kind of hypertable, so you can query, view, and modify their chunks just like you would a regular hypertable.
 You can also add data retention policies and drop chunks on continuous aggregate hypertables.
-The only restriction at this time is that you cannot apply compression or continuous aggregation to these hypertables.
+The only restriction is that you can't apply compression or continuous aggregation to these hypertables.
 </highlight>